-The hat band is a starting point common to many types of hat.
-It is sometimes elasticated, or has an elasticated section at the back, as on baseball caps, but in most cases it should be rigid so that the hat sits neatly on the head without stretching.
-The width of the band will depend on the style you’re aiming for, but should be at least one inch.
-It’s a good idea to start by making hat bands from scrap material and trying them on before you begin a serious project.
+The hatband is a starting point common to many types of hats.
+It is sometimes elasticated, or has an elasticated section at the back, as on baseball caps, but in most cases, it should be rigid so that the hat sits neatly on the head without stretching.
+The width of the band will depend on the style you’re aiming for but should be at least one inch.
+It’s a good idea to start by making hatbands from scrap material and trying them on before you begin a serious project.

 For domed hats, you will need an appropriately sized hat block.
 This is a domed piece of wood or metal over which you can pin your fabric.
-You can order hat blocks over the internet or make your own if you have basic carpentry skills.
-Bear in mind that colour sometimes seeps out of wood into fabric, so if you have a wooden hat block it’s a good idea to coat it with plastic.
+You can order hat blocks online or make your own if you have basic carpentry skills.
+Bear in mind that colour sometimes seeps out of the wood into the fabric, so if you have a wooden hat block it’s a good idea to coat it with plastic.

-An alternative way to shape a hat is to build a wire frame.
-This won’t give you such an even finish, at least on the inside, but with many types of hat you can conceal the imperfections by adding decorations.
+An alternative way to shape a hat is to build a wireframe.
+This won’t give you such an even finish, at least on the inside, but with many types of hats, you can conceal the imperfections by adding decorations.
 If you do use wire, look for cotton-coated wire which will provide some friction against your fabric and not slip out of place too easily.

 Hats can be made from a variety of fabrics but by far the most popular is felt.
 You can use felt to make an attractive wedding hat, top hat or bowler, or you can choose a different fabric such as satin or brushed cotton and line it with felt to give it strength and firmness.

 If you try to pull dry felt into shape, you’ll find that it easily tears.
 However, if you steam felt, you can press it into the shape you want and it will curve and dry appropriately.
 You can do this using a steam iron or a vegetable steamer, or by placing it in a microwave on a medium setting for one minute, along with a small container of water.